By Lian Quan Zhen, featured artist in this Chinese Watercolor Premium Palette

 I use a No. 4 round brush to paint light to medium blue on the lower foreground, as well as the snow on the foliage, branches and large fallen log.
 With the same brush, I add details on the log with dark blue and red.
 Next, I use a ¾-inch brush to suggest creases in the foreground snow with a few strokes of light blue.
 While this area is wet, I lightly dip a No. 8 brush into water and softly blend the upper edges of the creases.

-Excerpted from Chinese Landscape Painting Techniques for Watercolor by Lian Quan Zhen (North Light Books, 2013).
+Excerpted from Chinese Landscape Painting Techniques for Watercolor by Lian Quan Zhen (North Light Books, 2013), part of this exclusive collection–save 45% here.

 MORE RESOURCES FOR WATERCOLOR ARTISTS